19-1-skku-oss/2019-1-OSS-E5/README.md

 - lots of files are only written in English. <br>
 So anybody can contribute by translating py code English to korean. <br>
 We need a lot of help in this area.
+We are looking forward to contribute for helping Korean educator who teaches basis of CS!

 **Adding Code** <br>
 We need addtional code and variaty of algorithms :